 This is the default dream state, where you are totally unaware that you are dreaming.
 It may be hazy and illogical - or vivid and highly evocative.
 Either way, you have no conscious awareness or control, and you automatically accept the reality of the dream world as being completely real.

-Non-lucid dreams are created entirely by the subconscious mind.
+Non-lucid dreams are created entirely by the unconscious mind.
 They are usually based on memories and experience, coupled with the unconscious brain's conceptual understanding of reality.
 Since they are not literal, you can interpret your dreams based on recurring dream themes and symbology.

 The lowest levels of lucidity occur with a semi-lucid dream, which may involve the realization that you are dreaming.
 Perhaps something very illogical happens and you question where you are.
 Or maybe you practice meditation or Dream Yoga which teaches you to be more self aware.